Confidant Classes for Career Consultancy and Coaching Classes

 • Air India officials did not respond to calls or email requesting comment on the amount of compensation to be paid to passengers on the Air India Express flight from Dubai to Kozhikode, which crashed last Friday.

-• A senior airline official, declined to be named, said “compensation is generally based on the protocols of the Montreal Convention and its specific adoption by India”.
+• A senior airline official, who declined to be named, said “compensation is generally based on the protocols of the Montreal Convention and its specific adoption by India”.

 • He said clarity on the exact details of the compensation per passenger will be available after the contribution of legal services.
 So far, Air India Express has announced interim compensation of Rs 10 lakh to relatives of deceased passengers over 12, Rs 5 lakh to passengers under 12, Rs 2 lakh to seriously injured passengers. and 50,000 rupees to other passengers injured in the incident.